 - Jerky muscle movements you cannot control (often in your face, tongue, or jaw)

 - Lightheadedness, dizziness, fainting

-- Sweating, uneven heartbeat, or muscle stiffness
+- Sweating, uneven heartbeat, muscle stiffness

 - Unusual tiredness or sleepiness